nicklansley/nick-stable-diffusion/README.md

 Note that I have disabled the safety catch and allow this project to create any image it desires.
 But doing so comes with great responsibility and you must not forget what you agreed to when downloading the model in step 5 above.

+If you prefer to avoid the possibility of NSFW content (for example, you are demonstrating this as a show & tell at work), re-enable the safety catch in the backend code by changing server.py line 250 from calling check_safety() to calling orig_check_safety()

-The reputation of this project, and that of Stable Diffusion as an open-source AI is at stake.
+The reputation of this project, and that of
+Stable Diffusion as an open-source AI is at stake.
 Please be responsible.
 I only disabled the safety catch because Rick Astley (the NSFW replacement image) was appearing too often on innocent prompts.